 Driving in my car the original version of the song “Jolene”, by Dolly Parton came on the radio.
 I remembered the song from my childhood and surprisingly, the words too.
-I sang along as best I could and kept the high notes strictly for Dolly.
-When the song was over I immediately downloaded it onto my phone, as I had forgotten what a goody but oldie that tune is.
-I played it once again, this time really focusing on the lyrics and the message.
 Dolly’s love comes across as genuine and sweet.
 Her words suggest nothing other than pure desperation and vulnerability for the man she adores.
-As I continued to listen, I completely changed my tune (pun intended).
-The song isn’t about about a woman in love it’s a song about a woman who doesn’t value herself enough.
+As I continued to listen, I realized the song isn’t about about a woman in love; it’s a song about a woman who doesn’t value herself enough.

 “Jolene” is the tale of a woman begging another woman, the beautiful Jolene, not to steal her lover away.
 This of course is not an unfamiliar concept.
 It certainly makes for good music, but doesn’t go over quite as well in real life.
 Women have been fighting over men since the beginning of time; some battled so hard they actually made history.
 So I ask the question, is fighting for the love of a man worth it?